 What is there to see in Brighton

-If you head about an hour south of London you’ll find the popular coastal town of Brighton.
+If you head about an hour south of London you’ll find the popular coastal town of Brighton, which is definitely in on the list of the best day trips from London.
 This is one of the best day trips outside of London, and one of the most popular too.
 Locals and tourists alike flock to Brighton’s shores in the warmer months.
 Here you’ll find the famous pier on the water, quirky markets selling homemade gifts and antiques, and some really amazing restaurants.
 If the sun is out, pack a towel so you can spend some time by the pebble beach.
 Those brave enough can even go for a swim – but be warned, the water is always chilly!

 What to eat in Brighton